Self-publishing is an intimidating experience if you are a first-time author. There are many things to consider like:

 BookBaby makes the self-publishing process easy for you.
 Its experts help authors get to the marketplace by taking care of all phases of self-publishing.
 This support really makes the difference if you don’t know where to start.
 Many writers are skilled at expressing emotions and ideas in their writing but don’t necessarily have the promoting, editing, or design skills needed to create a final product that sells.
 That’s where BookBaby comes in!

 This company will help you in every step from proofreading your work to paying out your royalties.
-Read on for a complete review of BookBaby services, what they can do for you, pros and cons, and how it stacks up against other self-publishing services.
+Read on for a complete BookBaby publishing review.
+We’ll look at the available services, what they can do for you, the pros and cons, and how the company stacks up against other self-publishing platforms.